 Artificial intelligence, or machine intelligence, is essentially the field of computer applications that allows devices to mimic human intelligence by making decisions that lead to various outcomes.
 With the right inputs and direction, machines can learn and solve problems at a rate and volume that computing power takes far beyond human capabilities.

-This is the ideal solution for situations like the data overload created by IIoT.
+This is the ideal IIoT solutions for efficiency for the data overload.
 Machines can wade through oceans of information and determine what’s worth keeping and what is simply distracting bits of nothing much better and faster than we ever could.
 With the power of AI, data gathered through IIoT can be leveraged into any number of beneficial applications that are manifested in use cases all over the business world.

 Artificial intelligence is invaluable in workflow optimization processes.
 AI spots patterns and identifies inefficiencies, for example showing you weak spots in your floor design, routes, processes, and more.
 Similarly, it can boost inventory optimization, analyzing your materials, supplies, and work-in-progress goods to give you recommendations on reductions, purchases, and material flows.